Joohoney: 2017–present: Mixtape releases and other solo activities

 In February 2025, Joohoney held a free fan event after his military discharge.

 On May 18, he performed at the music festival SuperPop Korea 2025, held at KINTEX in Gyeonggi Province, Seoul.

+On December 17, Starship Entertainment announced that Joohoney will release a solo album in early January 2026.
+On December 18, it was revealed to be his second extended play 光 (Insanity), with the lead single "Sting", featuring Muhammad Ali, which will be released on January 5, 2026.
+On December 22, his single "Push", featuring Ive's Rei, was pre-released.

+In April, he opened his own YouTube channel.
+On June 20, Joohoney performed at the music festival Rapbeat 2026, held at Culture Depot in Mapo-gu, Seoul.
+He was also announced as one of the panelists for the Netflix reality show Dating Lab.
+Joohoney was featured in Baby Shark Boy's debut lead single "Wave", from the digital single album of the same name, which was released on August 20.
+In September, it was announced that he will be part of tvN's television program Just a Friend, directed by Na Yeong-seok.

 Personal life

 Military service

 Joohoney enlisted for his mandatory military service as an active duty soldier, with 15th Infantry Division at Hwacheon army base in North Gangwon Province on July 24, 2023.
 During his basic military training, he took the role of a company commander in the 2nd company.
 Joohoney served as an assistant drill instructor and military chaplain, while he was promoted to corporal early in March 2024, for his exemplary military career.
 Joohoney was officially discharged on January 23, 2025.
 It was also revealed during his fan event that he became a disciplinary squad leader and received the "Elite 300" commendation due to his exemplary military performance.